maniaclogic/hangman/README.md

 # Hangman
-This is a simple python implementation of the game Hangman played fully in the Terminal.
+This is a simple python implementation of the game Hangman played in the Terminal.
-It is fully written with TDD.
+It is written with TDD.

 How to use:
 1. Activate your virtualenv.